Seize the Moment

 Shaping tomorrow, today, requires path-breaking, creative solutions

-Planning for the future has never been more critical, as an alarming “syndemic” of intersecting crises—the coronavirus pandemic, racial injustice and accompanying civil unrest, and cascading environmental hazards—destabilize social systems and threaten human survival across the planet.
+Planning for the future has never been more critical, as an alarming “syndemic” of intersecting crises—the coronavirus pandemic, racial injustice and cascading environmental hazards—destabilize social systems and threaten human survival across the planet.

 Science and technology need the arts and humanities